 - SSB-based intra-frequency measurement object with measurement gap in clause 9.2.6.

--- CSI-RS based inter-frequency measurement in clause xxx, when CSI-RS resources for L3 measurement of this inter-frequency measurement object are overlapped by the measurement gap.
+- CSI-RS based inter-frequency measurement in clause xxx, when CSI-RS resources for L3 measurement of this inter-frequency measurement object are overlapped by the measurement gap.

 - CSI-RS based inter-frequency measurement in clause xxx, when CSI-RS resources for L3 measurement of this inter-frequency measurement object are partially overlapped by the measurement gap.

 - SSB-based inter-frequency measurement object with measurement gap in clause 9.3.4.

+- SSB-based inter-frequency measurement object without measurement gap for UE capable of interFrequencyMeas-NoGap in clause 9.3.9, when

+- all of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap, or

-- Including inter-frequency measurement with no measurement gap, when all of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap, if UE supports interFrequencyMeas-NoGap-r16.
+- part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap, and if the flag interFrequencyConfig-NoGap-r16 is configured by the Network but it is not a CA capable UE, or

+- part of the SMTC occasions of this inter-frequency measurement object are overlapped by the measurement gap, when the flag interFrequencyConfig-NoGap-r16 is not configured by the Network.

 - E-UTRA Inter-RAT measurement object in clauses 9.4.2 and 9.4.3.

 - NR PRS-based measurements for positioning in clause 9.9.